How we can help you with mental health support in Leeds.

 If your own opinion about your ability to fill a valuable role in the world and live life well declines, you may experience low self-esteem.

-If a usually temporary feeling persists, that life has become too much to cope with and you really struggle to do the ordinary things you usually do, you may be experiencing depression.
+It is usually a temporary feeling, that life has become too much to cope with and you struggle to do the ordinary things you usually do.
+But if this feeling persists, you may be experiencing depression.

 Don’t despair.
 You are not alone.
 Seek help and as time passes you can and will feel better.